Nicole E. Esparza

-Nicole Esparza, Ph.D., is an assistant professor and the Director of Graduate Programs in Nonprofit Leadership and Management at the USC Sol Price School of Public Policy.
+Nicole Esparza, Ph.D., is an associate professor and the Director of Graduate Programs in Nonprofit Leadership and Management at the USC Sol Price School of Public Policy.
 She teaches courses on public policy and management and program evaluation.
 She received her Ph.D. in Sociology from Princeton University in 2007 and spent the past two years as a Robert Wood Johnson Scholar at Harvard University.

 Nicole’s dissertation examined homeless assistance nonprofits in twenty-six metropolitan areas with a special focus on organizational networks in Los Angeles, Detroit, and Philadelphia.
 Her current research asks two major questions: How do social, economic, and political forces shape the size and growth of the urban nonprofit sector?
 How do interorganizational dynamics influence the effectiveness and distribution of services?